mostafizur99/bookyder-server/README.md

 ### Description:

-This is a backend server developed with `PostgreSQL`, `Prisma`, `Express.js` having user authentication and some other Routes.
+This is a backend server developed with `PostgreSQL`, `Prisma`, `Express.js` having user authentication and some other Routes given below.

 ### Live Link: https://example.com